Cropster/ember-keen/README.md

 });
 ```

-By default, `sendEvent` will debounce sending a request to the Keen.IO API by 5 seconds.
+`sendEvent` will debounce sending a request to the Keen.IO API by 5 seconds.
 This means that if you send 10 events in 7 seconds via `sendEvent`,
 only one actual request will be made to the Keen.IO API.

-**sendInstantly has been deprecated.
-Please use keen.sendEventImmediately() instead.**

 You can also overwrite `mergeData` to return an object which will be merged with the data provided for every event
 sent via `sendEvent`: